rachfop/takomo-docs/docs/stacks/deploying-stacks.md

 ## Removing Stacks

-Undeploy stacks command is the counterpart of the deploy stacks command, and removes existing stacks.
+Undeploy stacks command is the counterpart of the deploy stacks command and removes existing stacks.
 Locally configured stacks that are found from the target account are removed.
 Stacks that exist in the target account but are not found from the local configuration are not touched.

 It is possible to undeploy all stacks, just a single stack, or only stacks that belong under a specified stack group.